pnp/blog/content/post/new-microsoft-365-patterns-and-practices-pnp-team-members.md

 {{< image alt="VesaJuvonen_3-1636636294353.jpeg" src="images/blog/new-microsoft-365-patterns-and-practices-pnp-team-members/VesaJuvonen_3-1636636294353.jpeg" >}}

 [Rick](https://twitter.com/RickVanRousselt) is a consultant, speaker and author living in Belgium.
-He\'s been working with SharePoint since 2007 and made the transition to Office 365 and Azure.
+He's been working with SharePoint since 2007 and made the transition to Office 365 and Azure.
 His main focus is development, but as you all know\... working with SharePoint, Microsoft 365 and Azure will require you to understand a bit from everything.
-He\'s a managing partner [\@Advantive Belgium](https://twitter.com/advantive) and you can connect with him on [various platforms](https://www.rickvanrousselt.com/about).
+He's a managing partner [\@Advantive Belgium](https://twitter.com/advantive) and you can connect with him on [various platforms](https://www.rickvanrousselt.com/about).
-If Rick is not online he\'s spending time with his family or visiting a community event.
+If Rick is not online he's spending time with his family or visiting a community event.
 **Stephan Bisser - Technical Lead & MVP**